chxy95/HDRUNet/README.md

 to visualize the images.

 ## Acknowledgments
-Our code is inspired by [BasicSR](https://github.com/xinntao/BasicSR).
+The code is inspired by [BasicSR](https://github.com/xinntao/BasicSR).